 - Lost Account Interface

-If you have problems to log into your account because you have lost your account name or password or you have been hacked, use the Lost Account Interface.
+If you have problems to log into your account because you have lost your password or you have been hacked, use the Lost Account Interface.
 The Lost Account Interface is a self-help tool which can help you to get your account back.
 Simply specify your problem, enter the required information and follow the instructions.
-Please note that the Lost Account interface is the only way to get access to lost accounts.
+Please note that the Lost Account Interface is the only way to get access to lost accounts.

 The library section of the website contains a number of reference pages.
 Here you will find exhaustive descriptions of all magic spells and creatures as well as detailed maps of the world.
 Also, a historical overview can be found here which will tell you all about how the world of Tibia was created by the gods.